asconix-old/elixirsips-download/README.md

 -------

 Except for a few episodes, Elixir Sips is a paid screencast series.
 Therefore, please don't redistribute the downloaded material.
-Elixir Sips Downloader is only an utility tool and doesn't substitute the subscription.
+This downloader is only an utility tool and doesn't substitute the subscription.

 You should do no evil!